 Tribe is an inclusive, non-discriminative platform with the goal to provide equal opportunities in the health and social care industry as well as providing the best support possible in your community.
 All users must adhere to the Tribe Terms of Service, Tribe Agreement and Community Guidelines.

-It's easy to hide behind social media and technology.
+It's easy to hide behind technology.
 Please use Tribe in a constructive way and be kind and helpful when communicating on behalf of Tribe and in and around the community.

 You do not tolerate hate, racism, abuse, hateful language, or discrimination of any form.
 Please do not judge others - respect that everyone is different.